Albania–China relations: Influence on China regarding its aid to Albania

-During the Great Leap Forward, China's food aid to Albania directly reduced the amount of food in China.
-China's other forms of economic assistance to Albania have even exceeded China's productivity and living standards.
-For example, according to Geng Biao's calculation in 1969, the CCP's economic and military assistance to Albania since 1954 was nearly 9 billion yuan.
+According to Geng Biao's calculation in 1969, the CCP's economic and military assistance to Albania since 1954 was nearly 9 billion yuan.
 At that time, the total population of Albania was only 2 million, with an average of more than 4,000 yuan per person.
 At that time, the average annual income in China was only more than 200 yuan.
-The aid to Albania has actually placed a heavy burden on the government.
+The aid to Albania had actually placed a heavy burden on the government.

 The breakdown of relations with China left Albania without foreign protection.
 Albania rejected efforts to restore normal diplomatic relations by the United States and the Soviet Union, but it expanded its diplomatic relations with Western Europe and developing countries, and it also began to adopt self-reliance as the basic strategy of national economic development.
 This turmoil and the debate on the three world theories divided the world anti-revisionist movement.
-Most anti-revisionist parties support the Albanian Party of Labour, while other parties dispute this.
-This view and the theory which it is based upon are both called Hoxhaism.
-The Albanian Labour Party's allies are mainly distributed in Africa, Turkey and Latin America, and they include the Communist Party of Brazil and the Tigray Marxist Alliance.
+Most anti-revisionist parties supported the Albanian Party of Labour, while other parties disputed this.
+This view and the theory which it is based upon were both called Hoxhaism.
+The Albanian Labour Party's allies were mainly distributed in Africa, Turkey and Latin America, and they included the Communist Party of Brazil and the Tigray Marxist Alliance.